 As required by the Lending Policy Statement, it also reviews and decides upon specific residential loan applications.

-It consists of the executive directors and the General Manager and meets on a regular basis as required.
+It consists of the executive directors and the General Manager (Operations), is attended by the Group Risk Manager and meets on a regular basis as required.

 Commercial Mortgages Credit Committee